 3) Affirmations; Memorize a few that are powerful and you can use to anchor your emotions when they start to falter.

-4) Self Talk; Your Internal dialogue influences you to focus, on feelings and ultimately behaviours.
+4) Self Talk; Your Internal dialogue influences you to focus, on feelings and ultimately behaviors.

 5) Positive Reinforcement; Give yourself “wins” throughout your day “everything counts.”

 6) Read Empowering literature; Learn and feed your paradigm.
 Educate yourself for this is truly the purest form of growth.

-7) Have Open and Honest Discussion with others…
+7) Have Open and Honest Discussions with others…

 The Thing Is- You Are Not A Minority